Is Umbraco 8 ready for production?

 Other packages notable by their absence from the Umbraco 8 ecosystem include Tea Commerce and CMSImport both which have plans for an upgrade in the near future.
 Also, Stacked Content is notably absent, and much missed by many Umbraco Devs, however there is currently no plan to upgrade it.

 With this in mind, careful consideration needs to be given as to whether you start a new project on Umbraco 8 or play it safe with Umbraco 7 for a while longer.
+If you want advice on the best solution for your business, get in touch with the Carbon Six Digital team.

 RELATED BLOG POSTS